hgryoo/spider_demo/README.md

 ### This Experiment Will Create 1 Frontend (Spider) Node & 3 Backend (Storage) Nodes

 #### Description
-After completing the following setup, you may access mysql/mariadb client on node1/mariadb1 and view the "world" database.
+After completing the following setup, you may access via mysql client on node1 and view the "world" database.
 Tables are stored on separate backend servers to demonstrate horizontal sharding.

 #### Prerequisites